100 Notable alumni of

 -

-William Henry Cosby Jr. is an American retired comedian, actor, and media personality.
-Often cited as a trailblazer for African Americans in the entertainment industry, Cosby was a film, television, and stand-up comedy star, with his longest-running live-action role being that of Cliff Huxtable in the sitcom The Cosby Show (1984–1992).
+William Henry Cosby Jr. is an American former comedian, actor, and media personality.
+Often deemed a trailblazer for African Americans in the entertainment industry, Cosby was a film, television, and stand-up comedy star, with his longest-running live-action role being that of Cliff Huxtable in the sitcom The Cosby Show (1984–1992).
 He also released several stand-up comedy albums and was a popular spokesperson in advertising for decades.
 Cosby was well known in the United States for his fatherly image and gained a reputation as "America's Dad".
-Since 2014, dozens of allegations of sexual assault have been made against him.

 -